karan734079/netflix-gpt/README.md

 - Update Store with Trailer Video
 - Embedded the Youtube Video
 - Make it Autoplay and Mute and Add TailwindCss for Main Container to Look Awesome
+- Add Secondary Container
+- Add Movie Lists and Movie Cards
+- Add USePopularMovies and useTopRatedMovies and useNowPlayingMovies and useTrendingMovies  and useUpComingMovies Hooks for diff movie Lists Api

 # Features